AyushPaul/pid_tracker_springboot/README.md

 - `com.ayush.pidtracker.security`: This package contains the security classes used by the application.
 - `com.ayush.pidtracker.service`: This package contains the services used by the application.
 - `com.ayush.pidtracker.util`: This package contains the utility classes used by the application.

+## Enpoints
+Here are the endpoints that have been created for the application:

+- **/api/signup (POST)**: This endpoint is used for user sign up.
+Users provide their details in the request body and the details are saved to the database using Spring Data JPA.

+- **/api/login (POST)**: This endpoint is used for user login.
+Users provide their email and password in the request body and the application checks the database for the user's details.
+If the details are correct, a JWT token is generated and returned to the user.

+- **/api/upload (POST)**: This endpoint is used for file upload.
+Users provide the required details such as title, description, category, and file in the request body.
+The file is stored in the backend in blob format and compressed using the Java Zip API.

+- **/api/download/{pid} (GET)**: This endpoint is used for file download.
+Users provide the PID of the file they want to download in the URL path parameter.
+The file is downloaded in its original format.

+- **/api/pid (GET)**: This endpoint is used to get a list of PIDs that are pending review.

+- **/api/review (POST)**: This endpoint is used by reviewers to review PIDs.
+Reviewers provide the PID they want to review along with their review in the request body.

+- **/api/reject/{pid} (POST)**: This endpoint is used by reviewers to reject a review.
+Reviewers provide the PID they want to reject in the URL path parameter.
+The application then automatically reassigns the review to another reviewer.

+- **/api/dashboard (GET)**: This endpoint is used to get the dashboard details such as the number of PIDs uploaded by the user and the status of their PIDs (e.g. pending review, approved, rejected).

 ## User Login/Signup